deepset-ai/haystack-home/content/blog/announcing-our-new-german-embedding-model/index.md

 ---
 layout: blog-post
-title: Announcing our New German Embedding Model
+title: 'mixedbead 🤝 deepset: Announcing our New German Embedding Model'
 description: Learn about the new open-source German embedding model by deepset and mixedbread.ai
 featured_image: thumbnail.png
 images: ["blog/announcing-our-new-german-embedding-model/thumbnail.pnf"]